College of the North Atlantic

 3. Perform the writing, research, video, audio and photography skills expected of modern multiplatform journalists.

-4. Apply a discipline of verification in seeking and reporting the truth.
+4. Apply discipline in verification while seeking and reporting the truth.

 5. Provide the context of the news to their audiences.

-7. Reflect in their work a broad understanding of politics, history, economics and current affairs.
+7. Reflect in their work a thorough comprehension of politics, economics and current affairs.

-9. Demonstrate a strong understanding of media law in their work.
+9. Demonstrate a strong understanding of media law.

 1. High School